Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 Seek emergency assistance if you notice the bone jutting through the skin (or if it looks like it is about to).
 Emergency treatment is necessary if you experience difficulty breathing, severe pain, and/or rapid swelling in the affected area.
 Immediate care is needed if the fracture is accompanied by numbness, a tingling sensation, or discoloration in the arm.

-How do You Treat Collarbone Fractures?
+How Do You Treat Collarbone Fractures?

-Majority of the cases of collarbone fractures can be treated without surgical intervention.
+The majority of the cases of collarbone fractures can be treated without surgical intervention.
 It will be necessary to immobilize the arm with the aid of either a triangle sling or a figure 8 sling to keep it in place.
 This will provide the bone with sufficient time to repair itself.
 Ossification refers to the generation of new bone to patch up the broken parts.
 The sling is meant to be used until no pain is felt during arm movement.
 At first, the affected individual will have to wear the sling 24/7 even during sleep.
 That is with the exception of physical therapy sessions.
 As the bone continues to heal, the patient will be allowed to wear the sling less often.
 Usually, kids can take the sling off before one month.
 That's because their cells self-repair at a more rapid rate.
 Adults, on the other hand, may have to wear the sling for three weeks up to a couple of months.
 This all depends on the degree of displacement of the fracture.

 The collarbone pain can be relieved with the aid of analgesics and anti-inflammatory drugs.
 As part of first aid for fractures, ice may be applied to the affected part as soon as possible after the injury was obtained.
-Afterwards, an ice pack is to be applied regularly for the first 14 days to minimize the pain and inflammation.
+Afterward, an ice pack is to be applied regularly for the first 14 days to minimize the pain and inflammation.
 Make sure that the ice pack is sheathed in a towel and is applied for no more than 15 minutes.
 Then, wait for a couple of hours before the next application.

 Physical therapy plays a crucial role in the treatment of clavicle fractures.
-The patient usually begins with mild range of motion exercises involving the shoulder, the elbow, and the hands.
-The goal of which is to reduce stiffness of the joints due to immobility.
-As the bone continues to heal, the physical therapist will assist the patient in progressing towards a stretching routine.
+The patient usually begins with a mild range of motion exercises involving the shoulder, the elbow, and the hands.
+The goal of which is to reduce the stiffness of the joints due to immobility.
+As the bone continues to heal, the physical therapist will assist the patient in progressing toward a stretching routine.
 The aim of this is to strengthen the affected person's arm.
 Physical therapy should carry on until the injured person has restored his strength and his full range of motion.

 One common goal in the surgery of a collarbone fracture is to realign the detached bone fragments.
 In some cases, a rod may be used to patch the bone up.
 This rod will pass through the middle part of the bone to keep it in place.
-This procedure is called an intramedullary fixation.
+This procedure is called intramedullary fixation.
 In other cases, a metal plate made of either titanium or steel will have to be used.
 The plate is placed on top of the clavicle and then it is screwed in place.
 Sometimes though, the metal is placed around the front.
 Patients may be sent home immediately or following the day of the surgery.
 Physical therapy sessions will naturally be recommended by the doctor.
 During this time, the patient may have to wear a sling for up to one month.

-Are there Any Complications to Surgery?
+Are There Any Complications to Surgery?

-Removal of metal plates are done when the bone has healed up completely.
+Removal of metal plates is done when the bone has healed up completely.
 That said, when you start experiencing problems like pain or stiffness, call your physician immediately.
 Sometimes, a plate can move out of position.
 This happens 30% of the time.
 It's also possible for the hardware to break.
 In such cases, the plate may have to be removed.

-Non-surgical treatment of clavicle fractures are also accompanied by complications.
+Non-surgical treatment of clavicle fractures is also accompanied by complications.
 In some cases, a bony prominence may develop.
-It's not uncommon for a tiny lump to form over the area of fracture.
+It's not uncommon for a tiny lump to form over the area of the fracture.
 This can be permanent or it may gradually disappear after a few months.
 Cases of mal-union are also not unusual.
 In other words, the clavicle may heal but it may do so in an abnormal position.
 This complication is likely to cause shoulder problems in the long run.
 Moreover, if you've suffered from a shortened collarbone, then you can expect diminished shoulder strength and movement.
 Thankfully, this is something that can be corrected through an effective rehabilitative program.